 It takes a while for it to sink in.
 We are at the White House.
 But not for the tour that anyone can secure through our state senator or congressperson.
 We’ve been personally invited by the Office of the President of the United States to celebrate the passage of the First Step Act—the most aggressive criminal justice reform legislation of our time.
-It is both a surreal and humbling experience (you can read a transcript of the event here).

 What strikes us most about this moment is how truly bipartisan it is.
 The voices calling for and working towards criminal justice reform span political parties and extend far outside the political arena.
 They are politicians, business leaders, philanthropists, and everyday people who recognize that as a country we can and must do better.
 Because of this, we are starting to achieve the right outcomes for people like Troy Powell, who spoke at the White House event.
 In 2004, Troy was sentenced to 20 years for a drug offense.
 During his 15 years in federal prison, Troy took courses and worked as an electrician.
 Nine days following the passage of the First Step Act, Troy was released from prison and hired at Boone Lumber in Lenoir, North Carolina where he is saving money and starting to rebuild his life.

 To get there, we all need to recognize that the state of our criminal justice system is an American problem and is one of the most pressing issues facing our country today.
 To really solve for it, we must continue to set aside our political differences and focus on what is good and right and just for all Americans.
 And while the First Step Act started us down the right path, we must continue to push further, with government and business working in lockstep to enact a Second Step Act that helps women and men with criminal backgrounds secure meaningful employment, enabling them and their families to thrive.

 Looking at the Minimum Wage